IZKVerifier Interface

 Overview

 IZKVerifier is the on-chain interface that decouples ZKDisputeGame from any specific proving system.
 The game always casts the configured verifier address to IZKVerifier and calls verify() through the interface, rather than depending on a concrete verifier type.
-This allows the verifier to be swapped without redeploying the game implementation.
+The verifier can be swapped without redeploying the game implementation.

 The concrete deployment for the initial release uses Succinct's PLONK verifier for SP1.